- What is Business Aviation?

 In general terms, bonus depreciation may allow aircraft owners to realize the depreciation benefits of an eligible asset more quickly.
 Aircraft owners are not entitled to more depreciation, but are allowed to obtain the benefits of depreciation more quickly.
 When available, bonus depreciation can be utilized by owners of many capital assets and is not an aviation specific benefit.

-The American Taxpayer Relief Act of 2012, signed into law on January 2, 2013, further extends 50% bonus depreciation through the end of 2013.
-In general this means that new business aircraft purchased in 2013 are eligible to qualify for 50% Bonus Depreciation.
-If there is a written binding contract in place to purchase the aircraft by December 31, 2013 and the aircraft qualifies as "Certain Aircraft" or "Long Production Period" as defined in the Internal Revenue Code, the aircraft can be placed in service during 2014 and still qualify for 50% Bonus Depreciation.
+The American Taxpayer Relief Act of 2012, signed into law on January 2, 2013, further extended 50 percent bonus depreciation through the end of 2013.
+This meant that new business aircraft purchased in 2013 were eligible to qualify for 50 percent bonus depreciation.
+If there was a written binding contract in place to purchase the aircraft by December 31, 2013 and the aircraft qualified as "Certain Aircraft" or "Long Production Period" as defined in the Internal Revenue Code, the aircraft could be placed in service during 2014 and still qualify for 50 percent bonus depreciation.